project-codeflare/rayvens/README.md

 rayvens.init(mode='operator')
 ```

 The mode can also be specified using environment variable `RAYVENS_MODE`.
-But
-the mode specified in the code if any takes precedence.
+The mode specified in the code (if any) takes precedence.

 ### Local Mode Prerequisites

-Local mode is intended to permit running Rayvens anywhere Ray can: on a
+Local mode is intended to permit running Rayvens anywhere Ray runs: on a
-developer laptop, in a virtual machine, inside a Ray cluster, or standalone.
+developer laptop, in a virtual machine, inside a Ray cluster (running on
-While operator mode is tailored for container platforms like Kubernetes and
-OpenShift, it possible to use local mode on these platforms as well.
+Kubernetes or OpenShift for example), or standalone.

 Local mode requires the [Camel-K
 client](https://camel.apache.org/camel-k/latest/cli/cli.html), Java, and Maven
+to be installed in the context in which the source or sink will be run.
-to be installed.
-These can be added to an existing Ray installation or image.
+When running in a cluster, Java and Maven can be added to an existing Ray
+installation or image.
+The Rayvens image is based on a Ray image onto which we
+add the necessary dependencies to enable the running of Camel-K sources and
+sinks in local mode inside the container.
 The all-in-one Rayvens container image distributed on
 [quay.io](https://quay.io/repository/ibm/rayvens) adds Camel-K 1.4 to a base
 `rayproject/ray:1.4.0-py38` image.
 See [Dockerfile.release](Dockerfile.release)